GDBOI101/UWS-VPS-Mode/README.md

 # UWS-Revamp
-UWS revamped for VPS Usage (Made by GD)
+UWS revamped for VPS Usage (Made by GD and Spring)